Unknotting numbers of 2-spheres in the 4-sphere: Relating the stabilization and Casson-Whitney numbers

+\begin{proof}[Proof of \autoref{thm:2}] We argue that for $K$ with $\ufw(K)=1$, there is an arc-standard length one regular homotopy from $K$ to the unknot $U$.
+It then follows from \autoref{std} that $\ust(K)=1$.
+Start by letting $\Sigma$ denote the standard immersion with two oppositely signed double points.
+Fix a parametrization $f \colon S^2 \looparrowright S^4$ of $\Sigma$ with double point pre-images $\bit{p}=\{p, p^*\}$ and $\bit{n}=\{n, n^*\}$.
+By definition of the Casson-Whitney number, there is a regular homotopy from $\Sigma$ to $K$ consisting of a single Whitney move along a knotted Whitney disk $V$ with pre-image $f^{-1}(\partial V)$ equal to a pair of ``knotted'' arcs $v, v^* \subset S^2$ with $\partial v = \{p, n\}$ and $\partial v^* = \{p^*, n^*\}$.
 We claim that there is a standard Whitney disk $W$ one of whose boundary arcs has pre-image equal to $v$.
 To see this, let $W$ be any standard Whitney disk with $f^{-1}(\partial W)$ equal to the ``standard'' arcs $w, w^* \subset S^2$.
-Consider the map $\tau: S^2 \to S^2$ given by a braid twist about the points $p \cup n$, as in \autoref{moves}.
-It follows from \cite[Lemma $3.9$]{schneiderman2019homotopy}\footnote{ Although Lemma $3.9$ is actually stated in a different context, the discussion in Section 3.G. of \cite{schneiderman2019homotopy} shows that it applies in our case, since each double point of a standard immersed sphere in $S^4$ admits a ``clean accessory disk''. } that there is an ambient isotopy $\rho$ from $\Sigma$ back to itself in $S^4$ carrying the standard Whitney disk $W$ to one whose boundary arcs are the image under $\tau$ of those for $W$, as shown in \autoref{moves}.
+Consider the map $\tau \colon S^2 \to S^2$ given by a braid twist about the points $p \cup p^*$, as in \autoref{moves}, that fixes the arc $\gamma$ connecting $p$ to $p^*$ setwise.
+Since $\Sigma$ is a standard immersion, the loop $f(\gamma)$ bounds an embedded disk (usually referred to in the literature as an \emph{accessory disk}) in $S^4$ away from $\Sigma$.
+It therefore follows from \cite[Lemma $3.9$]{schneiderman2019homotopy}\footnote{ Although Schneiderman and Teichner are working in a different context, their Lemma $3.9$ applies in our case since (as they note in the discussion in Section 3.G.) their isotopy is supported locally, in the neighborhood of an accessory disk.} that there is an ambient isotopy $\rho \colon S^4 \times I \to S^4$ with $\rho_1(\Sigma)=\Sigma$ carrying the standard Whitney disk $W$ to one whose boundary arcs are the image under $\tau$ of those for $W$, as illustrated in \autoref{moves} as well as \cite[Figure $18$]{schneiderman2019homotopy}.
 We retain the labels $w$, $w^*$, and $W$ even after such an isotopy occurs.